brianrichmond/hello-world/README.md

 # hello-world
-Place to store ideas and resources.
+A place to store ideas and resources.

+At long last I'm trying github!